telerik-boneyard/platform-friends-web/README.md

 - Telerik Backend Services JavaScript SDK - to connect the app to Telerik Backend Services
 - Telerik Analytics - used to store and monitor analytics data in the cloud
 - Telerik Analytics JavaScript SDK - to connect the app with Telerik Analytics

-???- Telerik Mobile Testing - used to implement tests for the mobile app

 ## Requirements